-The visible light is emitted and absorbed by tiny packets called photons and exhibit properties of both waves and particles.
-This property is known as wave-particle duality.
+The visible light is released and absorbed by a small packet called photons and shows both wave and particles characteristics and this property are known as wave-particle duality.

 - Frequency of the wave along with the number of waves per second.

-These waves are categorized according to the frequencies that have similar characteristics in the electromagnetic spectrum of the light.
+These waves are categorised according to the frequencies that have similar characteristics in the electromagnetic spectrum of the light.
 The subcategories of each spectrum vary according to the wave frequency.

-The color of these lights depends on the reflection quality from the objects on which the white light falls on.
-For example, the white wall appears because the wall reflects back all the colors.
+The colour of these lights depends on the reflection quality from the objects on which the white light falls on.
+For example, the white wall appears because the wall reflects back all the colours.

-Any particular color that looks from any surface is the color that is reflected from the object when the light falls on it.
+Any particular colour that looks from any surface is the colour that is reflected from the object when the light falls on it.

 c = ν x λ